SlimDiff: Training-Free, Activation-Guided Hands-free Slimming of Diffusion Models: Appendix

 \subsection{Spectral Influence Score and Diversity Results across layers and modules}

-We measure the pruning sensitivity of each block using the \emph{trace-normalized Rayleigh quotient (TRQ)} influence score.
+We measure the compression sensitivity of each block using the \emph{trace-normalized Rayleigh quotient (TRQ)} influence score.
 TRQ evaluates how strongly a block’s weight operator aligns with the dominant eigenspaces of its activation covariance.
 Intuitively, it quantifies how effectively a block exploits the signal-rich directions of its input.
 Because TRQ is normalized by the input trace, the score is directly comparable across blocks of different widths and even across module families ($\mathcal{QK}$, $\mathcal{VO}$, $\mathcal{FFN}$).

 Figure~\ref{fig:TRQ} highlights several consistent trends.
 Across all module types, the widest layers (1280 channels) tend to have the lowest importance.
 For $\mathcal{QK}$ blocks, decoder layers dominate encoder layers, reflecting their exposure to greater variance.
 In contrast, $\mathcal{FFN}$ blocks show higher importance in the encoder, especially at early timesteps.
 For $\mathcal{VO}$, cross-attention blocks exhibit stable importance across timesteps, since they depend only on text-side correlations.
-These observations guide our pruning strategy, where rank allocation is driven directly by TRQ.
+These observations guide our compression strategy, where rank allocation is driven directly by TRQ.

 We also examine \emph{diversity}, defined as the spectral spread of input activations.
 Diversity is highest at early timesteps and decreases as denoising progresses, with mid-U-Net layers achieving higher diversity in fewer steps.
 This agrees with prior findings that greater diversity reflects less noisy, more semantically aligned activations~\cite{wang2024attention}.
-However, diversity alone does not reliably predict pruning sensitivity.
-As confirmed in Table~\ref{tab:weighting_ablation}, TRQ provides a stronger and more actionable signal for structural pruning, while diversity remains useful primarily as a diagnostic measure.
+However, diversity alone does not reliably predict compression sensitivity.
+As confirmed in Table~\ref{tab:weighting_ablation}, TRQ provides a stronger and more actionable signal for structural rank reduction, while diversity remains useful primarily as a diagnostic measure.